deboasse/pagebuilder/README.md

 ## Overview

-A simplified WordPress plugin for front-end editing of the DeAngele hardscape landing page template.
+A simplified WordPress plugin for front-end editing of the landing page template.
 Built following the detailed implementation plan in `/docs/plan.md`.

 ## Features ✅